Music & Theatre (MTF)

 MTF 359 Adv Instrumental Performance (3 credits)

 In this course, advanced instrumentalists take weekly lessons with a member of the studio faculty, learning three solo works from three different historical periods, including the twentieth or twenty-first century.
 They also participate in a collaborative ensemble with another student musician.
 In addition to their lessons and individual practice, students are required to give an outreach performance in a community venue, such as a nursing home or hospital.
 Prerequisites: Advanced instrumentalists who have already completed 3 semesters of studio lessons at SJU and who have the permission of the instructor to enroll.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 363 Styles of Acting (3 credits)

 An advanced acting course that explores scene study performance of complex scenes including classic works (Shakespeare, Moliere) and plays from the modern period (August Strindberg, Tennessee Williams and Sam Shepard).
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Prerequisites: (MTF 263 or MTF 264)

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 370 Special Topics (3 credits)

 Special Topics courses are upper-level classes on a variety of subjects in Music History.
 These courses synthesize score analysis, close reading of musicological literature, critical listening, and discussion in a stimulating seminar environment.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Prerequisites: MTF 251 and MTF 351 and MTF 157 and MTF 158